Occupational Lung Disease — Claim Compensation for the Illness

 Whilst mortality rates from occupational lung disease are high, not all of these diseases are fatal, but can have a substantial impact on the quality of life of those suffering from the illness.
 In the 2018/19 period, there were an estimated 18,000 new cases of breathing or lung problems developed in or aggravated by the workplace.
 Pneumoconiosis, Diffuse Pleural Thickening and Pleural Plaques, Occupational Asthma and Allergic Alveolitis are some of these types of lung disease with roots in workplace exposure.
 But even with all the research, there is clear underreporting, with workers perhaps unaware of the lung illness being attributable to the workplace.

 Can I claim on behalf of a loved one who died from Lung Disease caused by exposure at work?

 Unfortunately, with long-latency illnesses like Mesothelioma, eventually being made aware of the condition doesn’t always allow much time for people to get their affair’s in order, as they are rapidly fatal.
 We offer a friendly and empathetic service that helps loved ones seek justice, as well as financial compensation to help support the families of now deceased sufferers of occupational lung disease.

 Even if it has been some time since the company responsible employed them, we can help track down and raise a claim with the organisation.
 In some cases, the employer has since ceased trading, but we have reached their insurers to claim compensation.

 If you’re at the loss of a loved one because of work-related lung disease, call our helpline whenever it suits you.
-We have a 24/7 UK call centre with staff available to give expert advice on your claim – call 08082391859
+We have a 24/7 UK call centre with staff available to give expert guidance on your claim — call 08082391859^